rhpds/lb1152.hol/README.md

-# Ansible Collection - test.test
+# Ansible Collection - lb1152.hol

 Documentation for the collection.